How much does it cost to make a website?

 This is someone who’s taking things a little more seriously, probably a freelancer who’s trying to grow the business.
 I believe you’ll get better aftercare here.

-But again, it’s someone who moves from project to project, when they’re done with your website, they’re onto the next, but they’re more likely to give you some support, however they’re on their own, so there’s only so much time.
+But again, it’s someone who moves from project to project, when they’re done with your website, they’re onto the next.
+However, they’re more likely to give you some support, but they’re on their own, so there’s only so much time they can offer.

-My reason for growing to this stage was because as a One Person Company, I had a great reputation, but that created demand, and I needed people to help deliver the level of service that was important to me.
+The reason for growing to this stage was because as a One Person Company, Copper Bay had a great reputation, but that created demand.
+To meet this demand we needed people to help deliver the level of service that was important to us.

 The biggest benefit at this stage is “big enough to cope, small enough to care”.

-Once the website is built, that’s not the end, it needs support, the customer will forget how to change something via the CMS, they’ll get a new phone and need help getting emails working, there’s going to be some bugs, that’s the nature of software.
+Once the website is built, that’s not the end, it needs support.
+The customer will forget how to change something via the CMS, they’ll get a new phone and need help getting emails working, and there could be some bugs as that’s the nature of software.

-Probably, because it does depend on the customer’s circumstance, how much help is needed with content, but we’d go over that in an initial free meeting and confirm a FIXED price for the project, before commitment.
+Probably, because it does depend on the customer’s circumstance.
+For example, how much help is needed with content, but we’d go over that in an initial free meeting and confirm a FIXED price for the project, before commitment.

-In terms of costs for our example website, you’d be looking of £10,000 + VAT upwards quite easily.
+This is not us, and we have no ambition to grow too big to lose that connection with our clients.
+In terms of costs for our example website, you’d be looking at £25,000 + VAT upwards quite easily.

 One client I’ve got at the moment uses a large national agency.
 Recently we needed a change to the website taking maybe 3 development days…

-- there needs to be a client produced detailed brief, took us about 2 hours
+- there needs to be a client-produced detailed brief, which took us about 2 hours

 - a project manager reviews the brief and turns it into a specification, taking 2 weeks, costing around £800 + VAT